pnp/sp-dev-fx-webparts/.github/CONTRIBUTING.md

 ## Step-by-step on submitting a pull request to this repository
 Please see following wiki post from the GitHub repository wiki for exact steps on submitting new pull requests.

-* How to submit a PR to SharePoint repository? - Coming soon
+* How to submit a PR to SharePoint repository? - Step-by-step with commands and pictures coming soon

 ## Signing the CLA
 Before we can accept your pull requests you will be asked to sign electronically Contributor License Agreement (CLA), which is prerequisite for any contributions to PnP repository.
 This will be one time process, so for any future contributions you will not be asked to re-sign anything.
 After the CLA has been signed, our PnP core team members will have a look on your submission for final verification of the submission.
 Please do not delete your development branch until the submission has been closed.